 I used the letter template yesterday, they will now reimburse my delivery charge of £25 and pay for 50% of my expenses to have stayed off work.

 Had a complete no-show... finally, 3 months after ordering I got the items.

 Called to complain and got £30, plus the delivery charge refunded.

 The customer service assistant seemed almost shocked that I was prepared to disagree...
 The manager phoned and amazingly they offered a £25 voucher.

-From the moment you pay for your goods or service to the second it's delivered, the retailer - and not the courier or delivery company - is responsible, as that's who your contract is with.
-So the retailer should always be your first port of call for any complaints.
+From the moment you pay for your goods or service to the second it's delivered, the retailer - not the courier or delivery company - is responsible, as that's who your contract is with.
+So it should always be your first port of call for any complaints.

 This applies even if you've paid extra for a specific courier company via the retailer.
 The same rights and remedies apply if you've a contract for installation, or have arranged for a service to be carried out, and it's been breached due to a no-show.

 The only exception is if you arranged delivery yourself separately with the courier company.
-In this case, rather than being an ancillary, it's the core service you've paid for that has failed (full info on that in the Consumer Rights guide).
+In that it's the core service you've paid for that has failed (full info on that in the Consumer Rights guide).